vunguyen-oss/ComfyUI_LayerStyle_Advance/README.md

 Node Options:
 ![image](image/joycaption2_split_node.jpg)

-* image: Image input.。
+* image: Image input.
 * joy2_model: The JoyCaption model input.
 * extra_options: Input the extra_options.
 * caption_type: Caption type options, including: "Descriptive", "Descriptive (Informal)", "Training Prompt", "MidJourney", "Booru tag list", "Booru-like tag list", "Art Critic", "Product Listing", "Social Media Post".
 * caption_length: The length of caption.
-* user_prompt: User prompt words for LLM model.
+* user_prompt: User prompt words for model.
 If there is content here, it will overwrite all the settings for caption_type and extra_options.
-* max_new_tokens: The max_new_token parameter of LLM.
+* max_new_tokens: The max_new_token parameter of model.
-* do_sample: The do_sample parameter of LLM.
+* do_sample: The do_sample parameter of model.
-* top-p: The top_p parameter of LLM.
+* top-p: The top_p parameter of model.
-* temperature: The temperature parameter of LLM.
+* temperature: The temperature parameter of model.

 ### <a id="table1">LoadJoyCaption2Model</a>
 JoyCaption2's model loading node, used in conjunction with JoyCaption2Split.